 - ArtemiLife, which previously cooperated with the UK on a clinical study employing Artemisia annua cultivated in Kentucky to test for the anti-cancer potential of its extract and to identify the optimal dose of Artemisia annua for future clinical trials, is supporting the new trial arm.

 This study’s hypothesis is that adding agents like Artemisia annua and camostat, which inhibit viral entry or replication of the SARS-CoV-2 virus, will reduce the rate of a composite outcome of hospitalization due to COVID-19 pneumonia or oxygen therapy, be free of additional moderate to severe toxicities, and improve viral clearance at Day 14 in high-risk individuals.
-The key hypothesis is that introducing COVID-19 as an early intervention after diagnosis will enhance clinical outcomes in COVID-19 infected patients at higher risk of poor outcomes following infection as compared to standard of care.
+The key hypothesis is that introducing COVID-19 as an early intervention after diagnosis will enhance clinical outcomes in COVID-19-infected patients at higher risk of poor outcomes following infection as compared to the standard of care.

 What is in the making?